-Once the wealthiest colony in the Americas, Haiti is now western hemisphere’s poorest country, with more than half of it’s population living below the world bank’s poverty line.
-Foreign intervention and debt, political instability, and natural disasters have stymied the Caribbean country’s development.
+Once the wealthiest colony in the Americas, Haiti is now the poorest country in the Western Hemisphere, with more than half of its population living below the World Bank’s poverty line.
+Decades of foreign intervention, political instability, debt burdens, and natural disasters have severely hindered Haiti's development.
+Challenges such as corruption, poor governance, inflation, and chronic instability have left Haiti among the most impoverished and environmentally degraded nations in the region.

 French used mostly in school system and official documents, while Haitian Creole being the mother tongue